-- 2. Insert the refill into the nib assembly, making sure that the spring is in place. - 3.
+- 1. Press the finial/clip assembly into one end of your finished blank. - 2.
+Insert the refill into the nib assembly, making sure that the spring is in place. - 3.
 Screw the twist mechanism over the refill and into the nib assembly. - 4.
 Slide the blank/finial/clip assembly over the twist mechanism.

-This pen uses a standard Parker-style refill, as well as the widely available UNI-Ball® refill.
+This pen uses a standard Parker-style refill (88K78.55, pkg. of 5), as well as the widely available UNI-Ball refill.